-Tender fluffy jasmine rice with carrots, corn, peas, and little bit of cayenne pepper.
-It’s my mom’s recipe that goes with just about any main dish.
-It’s so simple, yet so good!
+Tender fluffy jasmine rice with carrots, corn, peas, and a little bit of cayenne pepper.
+It’s our version of Mexican white rice recipe.
+It’s so simple to make and goes with everything!

 - 2 3/4 cups water

 - 3/4 tsp. kosher salt, plus extra to taste